The review

 Allocating RAG status

-At the conclusion of each Gateway review, the review team rate each of the individual recommendations and the overall project or program according to a colour based rating system.
+At the conclusion of each Gateway Review, the review team rate each of the individual recommendations and the overall project or program according to a 'traffic light' Red/ Amber/ Green rating system.
+All critical (Red or Amber) recommendations must be included in the Recommendation Action Plan.

 Individual recommendations